 competition with "Mission:Impossible",and the "ABC Sunday Night Movie"

-for all 28 color episodes of Season One.
-Then from Season Two onward
+for all 28 color episodes of Season One that aired from September 10,

-one of television's greatest programs,"The Name Of The Game",and the
+television's greatest programs,"The Name Of The Game",and the wildly

-wildly popular science-fiction series "Star Trek".
-"The High Chaparral"
+popular science-fiction series "Star Trek".
+"The High Chaparral",was

 television series where Dortort was the creator and executive producer

-that ran for 98 episodes all in color.
+that ran for four seasons and produced 98 episodes all in color.

 The show revolved around "Big" John Cannon(Leif Erickson),a rancher who lived in the Arizona Territory in the 1870's.
 He ran the ranch with his brother Buck Cannon(Cameron Mitchell),and son Billy "Blue Boy" Cannon (Mark Slade).
 Blue Boy's mother Annalee(Joan Caulfield)was killed in the first episode by an Indian arrow,and John Cannon then married Victoria Montoya(Linda Cristal),the daughter of the powerful neighbouring rancher Don Sebastian Montoya(played by Frank Silvera,who was one of several African-American actors who played "ethnic" roles for this series)in what is initially a marriage of convenience.
 His marriage to Victoria brought her brother Manolito Montoya(Henry Darrow) into the picture,and he also not came to live with the family but becoming a hired hand for the ranch.
 The stories for this series were impeccably written and directed by some of the best in the business while the series was filmed entirely on location.
 While doing much the same as "Bonanza" would do alternative between high drama and humor with the mix of action-packed and high adventure each week.

 The guest stars that were on "The High Chaparral" were some of Hollywood's best ranging from William Windom to Adam West along with Scott Brady, Anthony Caruso, Chief Dan George, Roberto Contreras, Dennis Cross, John Dehner, Paul Fix, Ron Foster, Yaphet Kotto, to Connie Hines, Cesar Romero, William Conrad, Joanna Moore, Dub Taylor, Barry Sullivan and Morgan Woodward.
 Even Robert Loggia and Ricardo Montalban made guest appearances on this show.
-Several episodes of this series do stand out as sheer brilliance were the two-part pilot episode "Destination Tucson",and to "The Arrangement not to mention "The Firing Wall",and "Champion of the Western World","A Time To Laugh,A Time To Cry" not to mention the two-part episode "The New Lion of Sonara"
+Several episodes of this series do stand out as sheer brilliance were the two-part pilot episode "Destination Tucson",and to "The Arrangement" not to mention "The Firing Wall",and "Champion of the Western World","A Time To Laugh,A Time To Cry","A Man To Match The Land", not to mention the two-part episode "The New Lion of Sonara".

 When this series was canceled on March 12,1971 after 98 episodes,the powers that be at NBC-TV moved the show around different time slots resulting in its cancellation where it went opposite two powerhouse shows "The Wild,Wild West",and "The Brady Bunch" were it got clobbered on that same Friday night schedule.
 On September 12,1971, the show that replaced "The High Chaparral" after four seasons was the Jack Webb produced drama "The D.A." starring Robert Conrad(formerly of "The Wild,Wild West" fame),and on January 22,1972,the show that replaced both "The D.A.",and "The High Chaparral" was the comedy "Sanford and Son".